 The Theological University in Kampen boasts a long-standing tradition of education in Reformed Theology in the Netherlands, as well as on the European Continent as a whole.
 Throughout the years, many international students have found their way to Kampen.
 Coming from different continents and cultures, they shared an interest in, or affiliation with, the Reformed theology and tradition.

-In a globalizing world, it is important to stimulate and challenge students to reflect on the contextual appropriation of the formative thinking of Reformed theology and the Reformed worldview.
-In this way can Reformed theology become relevant to their cultural and religious context and to their home churches and institutions.
-It is the goal of the MIRT programme to work together with international students and professors on the contextual appropriation of the rich Reformed heritage.
+We believe it is part of our calling in God’s Kingdom to share the Reformed heritage with theologians and church leaders from countries around the world.
+In a globalizing world it is important to stimulate and challenge our international students to reflect on the contextual appropriation of the formative thinking of Reformed theology and the Reformed world vision.
+In this way can Reformed theology be relevant to their cultural and religious context and for their home churches and institutions.

 The MIRT offers international students a unique opportunity to:

 Become more deeply acquainted with Reformed theology and the Reformed tradition;

 Study in Europe, the origin of the Reformed tradition;